 The regulations allow CASA to issue a Manual of Standards (MOS) for Part 61.
-The MOS is used for two main reasons:
+The MOS is used for 2 main reasons:

-- to prescribe detailed technical standards which would otherwise make the regulations overly complex - to provide a more flexible and responsive way of updating these standards.
+- > to prescribe detailed technical standards which would otherwise make the regulations overly complex - > to provide a more flexible and responsive way of updating these standards.

 Standards in the MOS need to be updated to keep pace with technology and other changes.
 Regulations, on the other hand, are updated less often.
-A MOS is a legislative instrument (see below in this chapter for information about instruments) and can be disallowed in Parliament.
+A MOS is a legislative instrument (see section 1.8 of this guide for information about instruments) and can be disallowed in Parliament.
 There are rules for making and amending a MOS including consultation and publication.